Effects of crosswalk illuminators and rectangular rapid flashing beacons on speed reductions and yielding to pedestrians at night

 Hu, Wen / Van Houten, Ron / Cicchino, Jessica B. / Engle, Jacob / Al Shomaly, Louai

-Introduction: Dark conditions are among the circumstances under which pedestrian fatalities have experienced the largest increases.
-This study examines the nighttime effects of continuous and triggered illuminators at crosswalks on driver behavior: yielding to pedestrians and reducing speeds by 10 mph or more and by 5 mph or more.
+Dark conditions are among the circumstances under which pedestrian fatalities have experienced the largest increases.
+This study examines the nighttime effects of continuous and triggered illuminators at crosswalks on driver behavior: yielding to pedestrians and reducing speeds by >= 10 mph (16 km/h) and by >= 5 mph (8 km/h).
 The study also compares the effects of rectangular rapid flashing beacons (RRFBs) in conjunction with crosswalk illuminators with RRFBs alone and with illuminators alone.
-Method: Driver yielding to staged pedestrians as well as vehicle speeds were observed at four crosswalks at night under three conditions: baseline with existing street lighting, continuous illuminators, and triggered illuminators.
-At one site with RRFBs, observations were made in two additional conditions: RRFBs alone and RRFBs in conjunction with triggered illuminators.
+Driver yielding to staged pedestrians as well as vehicle speeds were observed at four crosswalks (in Kalamazoo, Michigan, U.S.) at night under three conditions: baseline with existing street lighting, continuous illuminators, and triggered illuminators.
+At one site with RRFBs, observations were made in two additional conditions: RRFBs alone, and RRFBs in conjunction with triggered illuminators.
 Logistic regression models evaluated the effects of these conditions on driver yielding and speed reduction.
-Results: The study found that adding continuous and triggered illuminators at crosswalks with low-existing lighting levels made motorists more likely to yield and to reduce speeds at night.
-Increases in the likelihood of drivers reducing speeds were greater as speed reductions became larger.
-RRFBs plus triggered illuminators made drivers more likely to yield and to reduce speeds, compared with RRFBs alone or with illuminators alone.
-Conclusion: The study findings could help agencies select appropriate nighttime treatments to enhance safety benefits for pedestrians.
+The study found that adding continuous and triggered illuminators at two crosswalks with low existing lighting levels made motorists 222.4%–275.5% more likely to yield, 182.3%–211.6% more likely to reduce speeds by >= 10 mph, and 102.0%–130.9% more likely to reduce speeds by >= 5 mph at night.
+RRFBs plus triggered illuminators at one site made drivers more likely to yield and to reduce speeds than RRFBs alone or illuminators alone (1211.2% versus 487.2%–533.4% for yielding, 570.3% versus 204.0%–294.7% for reducing speeds by >= 10 mph, 282.3% versus 136.7%–184.2% for reducing speeds by >= 5 mph).
+Study findings could help agencies select appropriate nighttime treatments to enhance safety benefits for pedestrians.

 Pedestrians: Traffic engineering, ID: 2310